xorphitus/capashity/README.md

 Capashity estimates how many records will be inserted into a database for a Web system.

-It calls a web system's HTTP request  which create some records, then it measures the counts of records.
+It calls a web system's HTTP request which creates records, then it counts of records.

 * suppots multiple databases
 * only supports RDBMS